Diamante-Smith/osticket-prereqs/README.md

 - On the right side, click on Browse *80 to launch osTicket

-- * If osTicket didn't load for you normally then that would indicate that you did something wrong and would have to delete your Virtual Machine and do the steps over but more precise
+- * If osTicket didn't load for you normally, then that would indicate that you did something wrong and would have to delete your Virtual Machine and do the steps over, but more precisely

 <br>